mbrt/keygen-post/post.md

 * validate your beliefs with the debugger if possible.
 For example, if you think a variable contains the serial, break with the debugger and see if it is the case.

 ## Big picture
 When I collected the most interesting functions, I tried to understand the high level flow and the simpler functions.
-Here is the main variables and types used in the validation process.
+Here are the main variables and types used in the validation process.
 As a note for the reader: most of them has been actually purged from uninteresting details.

 ```C
 enum {